-As mentioned in the prior biannual evaluation progress report due on September 1, 2023, the project team has not made any changes to the study's research questions, although the project team notes challenges with meeting the study's overall enrollment goals.
+As previously mentioned, the project team has not made any changes to the study's research questions, although the project team notes challenges with meeting the study's overall enrollment goals.
 The College of Staten Island and Hudson Valley Community College's exit from the project represents a reduction in more than 100 potential study participants in the program group.
-Additionally, one remaining training provider, in particular, is experiencing under-enrollment relative to its target.